-Cross-reference to other ITU Resolutions should be kept to the minimum as necessary ("minimum cross-reference principle"), at the same time striking a balance not to insert material copied from other instruments.
+Cross-reference to other ITU Resolutions should be kept to a minimum as necessary ("minimum cross-reference principle"), while striking a balance to avoid inserting material copied from other instruments.

-Once an ITU Resolution on the same/relevant subject is referenced, any identical justification/rational text should be minimized whereas additional ITU-T specific justification/rational could be added to this WTSA Resolution ("no repetition principle").
+Once an ITU Resolution on the same or relevant subject is referenced, any identical justification or rational text should be minimized whereas additional ITU-T specific justification or rational could be added to this WTSA Resolution ("no repetition principle").

-Reference to the ITU Constitution, Convention and the General Rules should prevail a reference to a Resolution of a Plenipotentiary conference when applicable, and where it is strongly required, could exist together with a duplication of the referred text to make the WTSA Resolution stand on its own (exception to "stand-alone principle").
+Reference to the ITU Constitution, Convention and the General Rules should prevail a reference to a Resolution of a Plenipotentiary conference when applicable.
+Where it is strongly required, such references could co-exist with a duplication of the referred text to make the WTSA Resolution stand on its own (exception to "stand-alone principle").

 When reference to the conclusion or output of an event is deemed necessary, the reference should be meaningful and in substance to specify its relevance, avoiding only listing the event per se ("no chronicle of events principle").

-Any reference to documents should be meaningful and in substance to specify its relevance to the purpose of the Resolution ("no bibliography principle").
+Any reference to documents should be meaningful and substantive to specify its relevance to the purpose of the Resolution ("no bibliography principle").

 When drafting the "operational" part of a WTSA Resolution, it should be borne in mind that: